oracle-samples/maa/private_dns_views_for_dr/README.md

     - This approach is **NOT valid** when **non-fully qualified hostnames**  are used as listener addresses (e.g. "soahost1") instead of using the fully qualified names (e.g. "soahost1.example.com), AND they are not the same in primary and secondary.
 For example, if the WLS server uses "soahost1" instead of "soahost1.example.com" as listener address, and "soahost1" is not a non-fully qualified name of any of the secondary hosts.
 In this case, the hosts in secondary will not ne able to resolve "soahost1" into the private view for the domain "example.com".
     However:
         - This is not a common practice: normally fqdn hostnames are used as listener addresses.
-        - This limitation does NOT apply to SOAMP DR, or WLS for OCI DR scenarios, because the non-fully qualified hostnames of primary and standby nodes are the same, as described in their respective DR setup documents.
-Besides this, the values configured as the listen addresses for the WLS servers are the fully qualified names.
+        - This limitation does NOT apply to SOAMP DR and WLS for OCI DR scenarios.
+Because the values configured as the listen addresses for the WLS servers are the fully qualified names.
+Besides this, the non-fully qualified hostnames of primary and standby nodes are the same, as described in their respective DR setup documents.

         NOTE: in case this limitation applies, you can add the required domain name (e.g. "example.com") to the "search" list in /etc/resolv.conf file on each host.
 It is a manual operation that needs to be performed in the all the hosts involved.
 Note that the changes on /etc/resolv.conf may be not persisted across reboots in the OCI compute instances due to dhcp client.
 Alternatively, you can also add an additional DHCP Option to the VNC configuration, to add the domain to the Search list.
 See documentation https://docs.cloud.oracle.com/en-us/iaas/Content/Network/Tasks/managingDHCP.htm for additional DHCP options in OCI.